nodemailer/nodemailer/README.md

 #### I get TLS errors

 If you are running the code in your own machine, then check your antivirus settings.
-Antiviruses often mess around with port 25 usage.
+Antiviruses often mess around with email ports usage.
 Node.js might not recognize the MITM cert your antivirus is using.

 #### I have a different problem